timothyrubin/python_gclda/README.md

 Rubin, Timothy N., Koyejo, Oluwasanmi, Jones, Michael N., Yarkoni, Tal, (Submitted).
 Generalized Correspondence-LDA Models (GC-LDA) for Identifying Functional Regions in the Brain.

-To reference any of the datasets contained in this repository or Neurosynth:
+To reference any of the datasets contained in this repository, or Neurosynth itself:

 Yarkoni, Tal, Russell A. Poldrack, Thomas E. Nichols, David C. Van Essen, and Tor D. Wager.
 "Large-scale automated synthesis of human functional neuroimaging data."
 Nature methods 8, no. 8 (2011): 665-670.